zuri-training/Excel_comp_Team108_DataSYNC/README.md

 ![Team_108](ExcelComp/templates/static/images/logo.svg)

-# Team108-DatasyncRepo
+# Team108-DataSYNC Repo
+## Introduction
+An Excel_comp project.
+Project carried out by Team 108.

-A project that allows users compare multiples excel files easily.
+This is a platform that enables users to compare the content of excel files easily.

-#**DEPLOYMENT INSTRUCTIONS**.
-Deployement
+## Technology Used

+This project is created with:
+* HTML,CSS and JAVASCRIPT.
+* Python 3
+* Pandas
+* Figma
+* Django

+**DEPLOYMENT INSTRUCTIONS**

+Deployment

 1) Install Python Environment/Python Virtual Environment
 2) In the Environment/Virtual Environment